trangntt-016/static-site-generator/README.md

 * Display the version of the tool and --help to show a list of command lines

 * Allow the user to specify an input file or folder to be processed, using --input or -i .
 Then it generates one .html output file for each input file and the filename is based on the title of the story’s header.
+For example: jssg -i '.\src\main\resources\Sherlock Holmes Selected Stories\'

 * jssg places all output into a ./dist folder by default.
 Each time the tool is run, an existing dist folder should first be removed so that dist always contains the last output.
-For example, if I run --input on a file “Silver Blaze.txt”, them Silver Blaze.html is generated (Opt.
-1)
+For example, if I run --input on a file “Silver Blaze.txt”, them Silver Blaze.html is generated

 * If --output or -o werent’s specified, dist will be used.
 If the user specifies a different output path (--output or -o), jssg will use that, it also prints an error if the specified output path is not a valid directory.
-(Opt.
-2)
+For example: jssg -i '.\src\main\resources\Sherlock Holmes Selected Stories\' -o test

-* If the user specifies a folder for the input, Jssg automatically generates an index.html file, which has relative links to each of the generated HTML files.
+* If the user specifies a folder for the input, jssg automatically generates an index.html file, which has relative links to each of the generated HTML files.
 (Opt.
 5)

 ## Demo